hjuntaf/dmfted_my_part/README.md

 Variations of the main code for Bethe lattice calculations and/or symmetry considerations ("run_*") are written by Hyeong Jun Lee based on the original main code.

-One postprocessing code for moment calculations ("moment.c") is written by Hyeong Jun Lee.
+Some postprocessing codes for moment & reduced density-matrix calculations ("moment.c", "rdm.c", and "rdm_*") are written by Hyeong Jun Lee.